Router Vulnerability Check

 Universal Plug and Play (UPnP) is a network protocol that allows compliant devices to automatically set Port forwarding rules for themselves.
 These devices can be personal computers, printers, security cameras, game consoles, or mobile devices that communicate with each other and share data over your network.

-To disable UPnP, you will need to access your router's setup page using a web browser.
-You will likely find the UPnP settings under Advanced Network settings.
+To disable UPnP, access your router's setup page using a web browser.
+The UPnP settings are usually under Advanced Network settings.

 NAT-PMP